-Working under pressure is a crucial skill in today’s fast-paced and competitive work environment.
+Working under pressure is crucial in today’s fast-paced and competitive work environment.

 It refers to performing effectively and efficiently in high-stress situations, meeting deadlines, and delivering quality results.